flegac/piaf-edit/NOTES.md

 ## BUSINESS FEATURES

+- allow to edit operator to apply on DataSource

 - display statistics: (min,max,avg) + (mean, std) + bands

 - allow to define a filter to apply to the zoomed region